mattmakesthings/USC-Rong-Lu-Lab/adnan/Raw_to_prism/README.md

-this set of scripts takes data in the format of the files in the `'RAW Data/' `directory and converts them into a format that's easier to copy and paste in to Prism
+this set of scripts takes data in the format of the files in the `'Data/' `directory and converts them into a format that's easier to copy and paste in to Prism

 ## Details: